konvajs/site/source/docs/events/Keyboard_Events.md

 ## HTML5 Canvas Keyboard events with Konva

-There is not build-in keyboards events like `keydown` or `keyup` in Konva.
+There are no build-in keyboards events like `keydown` or `keyup` in Konva.

 ### But how to listen keydown or keyup events on canvas?